forfudan/MojoMiji/src/miji/basic/variables.md

 Here is a quick glance of some major differences between Python variables and Mojo variables that are resulted from the different conceptual models.
 I will elaborate these differences in details later in this Miji.

 - In Python, you can stick multiple stickers (variable names) onto the same object (of the same ID).
 Thus, multiple variable names can refer to the same object.
-- In Mojo, you can only stick one sticker (variable name) onto a one object (at a specific emory address).
+- In Mojo, you can only stick one sticker (variable name) onto one object (at a specific memory address).
 Thus, one variable name can only refer to one memory address.
 - In Python, you cannot manually destroy an object.
 You can only remove the sticker (variable name) from the object.
-The object will be automatically destroyed by Python's garbage collector when there are no more stickers (variable names) sticked onto it.
+The object will be automatically destroyed by Python's garbage collector when there are no more stickers (variable names) stuck onto it.
 - In Mojo, you can manually destroy a variable, which will free up the memory space occupied by the variable.
 - In Python, you cannot directly manipulate the value of the object.
 If you re-assign a variable name to a new value, you are actually creating a new object and changing the sticker (variable name) to refer to the new object.
 - In Mojo, you can directly manipulate the value of the variable at a specific memory location.
 If you re-assign a variable to a new value, you are changing the value stored at the same memory address.
-- In Python, `b = a` means that you are creating a new sticker (variable name `b`) and stick it onto the same object that variable name `a` is sticked onto.
+- In Python, `b = a` means that you are creating a new sticker (variable name `b`) and stick it onto the same object that variable name `a` is stuck onto.
 Thus, both `a` and `b` refer to the same object.
 - In Mojo, `b = a` means that you are copying the value of variable `a` into variable `b`.
 Thus, `a` and `b` refer to different memory addresses and thus different objects.

 :::